-Enter 1966, where the look was much more sleek and modern.
+Soon after, the British Invasion featuring the Beatles ushered in a new era of British dominance in fashion, music and culture in general.
+By 1966, the early-sixties look had become much more sleek and modern.
 The lines were sharper and more form-fitting.
 Fur was less popular, but gloves were still a necessity.
-Much of this fashion sense was taken directly from the London mod scene.
+Most of this fashion sense was taken directly from the London mod scene.

 But by the time the late sixties rolled around, all bets were off.
 Often times women were seen wearing the same clothes as men.
 That’s not to say that femininity was thrown completely out the window, but frankly, women’s clothing became more masculine while men’s clothing became more feminine.